Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *c) Members of the Task Force Detachment "The Crazies" internally ranking "Pointman" have been granted the ability to permit the usage of entities for other members belonging to "The Crazies".*

-4) Corporation Personnel below Classification - A are to follow proper attire rules, to which extent may be enforced.
+4) Corporation Personnel below Classification - O are to follow proper attire rules, to which extent may be enforced.

 *a) Any article worn must not be immature, inappropriate, or subversive in any form from all distances.*